jessebehrens/Leveraging-The-Power-of-SAS/hashobjects/README.md

 You can read more about PROC DS2 <a href='https://support.sas.com/documentation/cdl/en/ds2ref/69739/HTML/default/viewer.htm'>here</a>.

-<b>Final Note</b>:  These methods have been tested against SAS9.4 and not the CAS engine found in SAS Viya.
+<b>Final Note</b>:  These methods have been tested against SAS9.4 and not SAS Viya's CAS engine.
 I will deliver and example shortly, but please feel free to contact me in the meantime.